| Joseph is dragged from his bed,

 my wife had taken two children (twins) of John

-Murdock, to bring up.
+Murdock, to bring up rear.

 She received them <when> only nine days old; they were now nearly